-Our strategy is to apply the electrochemical cell technology to different fields and biomarkers and then to enter into collaborative arrangements or strategic alliances with third parties to complete the development and commercialization of the products for those fields.
+Our strategy is to apply the electrochemical cell technology to different fields and biomarkers and then to enter into collaborative arrangements or strategic alliances with third parties to develop and commercialize products for those fields.
 We have developed a blood glucose test with LifeScan and are working with Siemens to develop a range of test strip and reader products for the point-of-care coagulation market.
-We are also working to prove the broader applicability of our technology platform for markets with significant commercial potential, focusing initially on immunoassay and molecular diagnostic point-of-care tests.
+We are also working to prove the broader applicability of our technology platform for markets with significant commercial potential across on enzymatic, immunoassay and molecular diagnostic point-of-care tests.
+There may be certain products which we develop which we may wish to market through the use of distributors.